Channel

 handle

-is a callback with signature(msg)->void
+is a message processing callback with the signature(msg)->void

 or(ctx_ref, msg)->void

-Subscription interfaces can only be called during
+The subscription interface can only be called during

 Initialize

-;Duplicate subscription of the same type in a
+;Re-subscribing to the same type in a

 SubscriberRef